jarrodtky/HeartDisease_EDA-StatisticalAnalysis_R/README.md

 - Aim:
   - To improve the process of analyzing patients’ heart disease in the healthcare industry to allow earlier detection and avoidance of heart disease and morbidity.
 - Objective:
-  - To create a statistical model that identifies which factors/data variables are significant based on the relevance of statistical inferences.
+  - To create a statistical model that identifies which factors/data variables are significant based on the relevance of statistical inferences when classifying heart disease patients.
   - The insights gained by analyzing the statistical inference of each data variable to the target data will aid in establishing which factor or indicator is critical in causing heart disease.